 Do More, Go Further, Add Relevance, Consider a Disciplinary Focus

-Solid command of sciences and mathematics is critical for maximal effectiveness in nearly every international domain, including human rights, global media, public health, finance, international policy, development, diplomacy, scholarly research, law, and much else.
+A solid understanding of math and sciences is deeply beneficial in nearly all areas of international studies, including human rights, global media, public health, finance, international policy, development, diplomacy, scholarly research, law, and much else.

 In general, I.S. majors do insufficient work in sciences and mathematics.
 Mirroring a trend among social-science and humanities students nationwide, too often I.S. majors take a weak approach to science.
 A common pattern is the college-minimum two math or science courses, both at intro or “soft” levels.